What exactly is authoritative parenting? And how can it help you raise a healthy and well-behaved child? Learn more

 9. Expect your child to fulfill responsibilities

 Kids need boundaries.
 Left to their own devices, they’ll run wild with little guidance to show them the way.
 Set and follow through with rules you expect your child to follow so she knows what she should do.

 While you should pick your battles from time to time, a regular pattern of letting her get away doesn’t give him the limits she needs.
 She wants you to set clear expectations, not only so she understands how to behave, but to know she’s loved enough for someone to enforce them.

 10. Share ways your child can improve

 Permissive parenting doesn’t point out ways kids can improve, for fear that doing so will sever the love a child will feel toward her parent.
-But done well, giving your child feedback will help her improve and guide her toward the right path.
+But with an authoritative style, you can give your child feedback that will help her improve and guide her toward the right path.

 Kids aren’t perfect, and we do them a disservice by praising every little thing.
 Instead, they need to know, in a loving way, how they can improve.
 Think of yourself as a teacher—how else can a student improve if the teacher doesn’t show her how?

-11. Expect your child to do her best, even when it’s hard
+11. Expect your kids to do their best, even when it’s hard

 Watching your child stumble, make mistakes, and feel disappointed is hard for any parent.
 We’re tempted to save them from struggle, or pave an easier path so they don’t fail.